Our cookies policy has changed – find out more.

 You’ll be able to see exactly how much they are when you search for courses, but you can get an approximate idea from the table below.
-Then we’ll explain how to get a student loan to cover your tuition fees and living costs, and what extra funding might be available.
+Then we’ll explain how to get a student loan to cover your tuition fees and living costs, and what additional funding might be available.

 |Student's home region||Studying in England||Studying in Scotland||Studying in Wales||Studying in Northern Ireland|